Management & Production Team

 Gina Hall

-GINA HALL joined Australian Women in Music Awards in 2020 as Lead Producer for the 2022 event and for 2023 will also take on the role of Ceremony Director.
-Gina has an extensive career across the broad spectrum of the arts and entertainment industry with
+GINA HALL joined Australian Women in Music Awards in 2020 as Lead Producer for the 2022 event and from 2023 took on the role of Ceremony Director.
+Gina has an extensive career across the broad spectrum of the arts and entertainment industry with demonstrated success in producing and project directing high profile and large scale festivals, theatrical productions, events, and initiatives both nationally and internationally.

-Career highlights include: founding Director/Producer Public Event Group, General Manager Swy (Perth) Theatre Company, Company Manager for commercial theatre productions including Cats and The Buddy Holly Story, Producer Tropfest, Producer Sydney Dreaming, Head of Exhibition for the Biennale of Sydney, Event Manager Sydney Writers’ Festival, Project Director for the Cultural Festival for the Gold Coast Commonwealth Games and as a Ceremonies Producer for Doha and Jakarta Asian Games.
+Career highlights include: Founding Director/Producer Public Event Group, General Manager Swy (Perth) Theatre Company, Company Manager for commercial theatre productions including Cats and The Buddy Holly Story, Producer Tropfest, Producer Sydney Dreaming, Head of Exhibition for the Biennale of Sydney, Event Manager Sydney Writers’ Festival, Project Director for the Cultural Festival for the Gold Coast Commonwealth Games and as a Ceremonies Producer for Doha and Jakarta Asian Games.

 Dizzy Doolan